 During the holiday season last year, I kept seeing people sharing links to a giveaway for a Litter-Robot, which is an automatic, self-cleaning litter box.
 I had never heard of the hi-tech contraption before, but as a cat mom to five poop-producing felines, my interest was piqued and I wanted to learn more.

-This is not a sponsored post, nor does it contain affiliate links.
-I simply want to share our experience with a product I feel many cat moms and dads would be interested in learning more about.
+Note that I purchased the Litter-Robots myself and simply want to share our experience with a product I feel many cat moms and dads would be interested in learning more about.

 For those who don’t know what the Litter-Robot is, I’ll give a quick overview of its features and claims.
 Then I’ll discuss assembly, and most importantly, what the cats think of it.
 Note that I purchased the Litter-Robot 3 Connect model, which is what I’ll be discussing.